 [root@centos-7 scanner]# rpm -e MFEcma [root@centos-7 scanner]# rpm -e MFErt Runtime uninstalled successfully

 We learned the procedure to successfully install and setup McAfee ePO agent and VisrusScaner for Enterprise Linux.
-McAfee is one of the best antivirus solution that provides us with its functionality to scan our systems and protect us from unknown viruses by alarming and sending us notifications about the detection of critical files in the systems.
+McAfee is one of the best antivirus solutions that provides us with its functionality to scan our systems and protect us from unknown viruses by alarming and sending us notifications about the detection of critical files in the systems.